Last Updated on

 Complete Travel Guide To Iraq.

-This Iraq Travel Guide is for Southern Iraq and NOT about the Kurdish autonomous region in Northern Iraq.
+This Iraq Travel Guide is for the Southern part of Iraq and NOT about the Kurdish autonomous region in Northern Iraq.

 All information in this guide is from early 2019 when I travelled around Iraq and visited: Baghdad – Ctesiphon – Samarra And The Great Mosque – The Ziggurat of Dur Kurigalzu – Karbala – Babylon – Kufa – Najaf – The Mesopotamian Marshes – Basra.